Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

     Enterprise -.->|"Material residual risk"| Risk
 ```

 Risk acceptance does not always need to pass through an enterprise-level authority.

-It should sit at the level defined by the organization’s risk thresholds and delegation model.
+It should sit at the level defined by the organizationâs risk thresholds and delegation model.

 Escalation should be predictable.
 It should not depend on who knows whom.

 ## Decision Records Create Organizational Memory